This Fact Sheet is not relevant in your region

 - the company registration number if the claim is made by a limited company or limited liability partnership (LLP).

-HMRC will soon provide information on how to request that they do not publish these details if it would result in a serious risk of violence or intimidation to certain individuals.
+You can ask HMRC not to publish these details if it would result in a serious risk of violence or intimidation to certain individuals.
 This includes you, your employees and anybody that lives with you or your employees.
 For more information, see GOV.UK or contact us for advice.

 If you are a director of a limited company and paid as an employee of the limited company through PAYE, the limited company can apply for help from the CJRS if you are furloughed.
 Our understanding is that a director who is also an employee can furlough themselves as long as they only carry out minor statutory and administrative director duties.
 You must not provide services or carry out income generating ‘employee’ activities while you are furloughed.